algorandfoundation/algokit-utils-py/docs/source/index.md

 ## Logging

-AlgoKit has an in-built logging abstraction through the [`AlgoKitLogger`](apidocs/algokit_utils/config/index) class that provides standardized logging capabilities.
+AlgoKit has an in-built logging abstraction through the {py:obj}`algokit_utils.config.AlgoKitLogger` class that provides standardized logging capabilities.
 The logger is accessible through the `config.logger` property and provides various logging levels.

 Each method supports optional suppression of output using the `suppress_log` parameter.